Pregnancy is a time of joy and excitement. But while you may be filled with…Read More

 This position is beneficial for people with:

-But it might not be ideal for pregnant women, people with acid reflux, older or heavier adults, and those who have sleep apnea or snoring.
+But it is not the best sleeping position for pregnant women, people with acid reflux, older or heavier adults, and those who have sleep apnea or snoring.
 People with certain kinds of back pain might also want to avoid this position.

 2. Sleeping On Your Side

 Sleeping on your side with a pillow between your legs is a great position for people with lower back pain.
 Side sleeping can also be helpful for those with back or neck pain.
-However, it might not be ideal for those with shoulder pain as it can lead to tightness or soreness in the shoulders.
+However, it is not the best sleeping position for those with shoulder pain as it can lead to tightness or soreness in the shoulders.
 It may also put too much pressure on the stomach or lungs as well as cause numbness if one retains the position for too long.
 It might be a good idea to shift positions once in a while and use a suitable mattress and pillow.
 Using a mattress which allows your shoulders and hips to sink lower than your middle spine can be helpful.

 Side sleeping can be useful for: